 Read More

-Huskie Team Physiotherapist for Football and Wrestling.
+Team Physiotherapist Wrestling and Volleyball.

 Jessica Pawlik leads Huskie Health with over two decades of experience in high-performance sport physiotherapy.
 A proud USask alumna, she began her journey with Huskie Athletics as a Student Trainer in 2002 and served as a Team Therapist from 2005 to 2010.
 After several years in Minneapolis working at Mayo Clinic Sports Medicine and running her own clinic, Jessica returned home in 2018.